Mathématique: Intergalactic Gate Bridge

 “Go too far too fast and you’ll fall through the floor,” McKay says.

 “The sweet spot,” Carter replies, “I think, can probably be found by starting with very small adjustments in phase.
-Unnoticable at first, but titratable.
-So you can very slowly work up to the point where, say, you can, if you try extremely hard, get maybe the blade of your hand—” she mimics a slow motion karate chop, “through a thin, solid object.
-I was thinking maybe plexiglass?”
+Unnoticeable at first, but titratable.
+So you can very slowly work up to the point where, say, you can, if you try extremely hard, force the blade of your hand—” she mimics a slow-motion karate chop, “through a thin, solid object.
+I was thinking plexiglass?”

 “Whoa, slow down, Luke Skywalker,” McKay says.

-“Yeah, okay, probably first plexiglass through plexiglass, then some kind of tissue equivalent through plexiglass, then my hand through plexiglass,” Carter says, with a small smile.
+“Yeah, okay, probably first plexiglass through plexiglass, then a tissue equivalent through plexiglass, then my hand through plexiglass,” Carter says, with a small smile.

 They look at one another.

 Carter does a little half roll of still wet eyes.
-“I should really—” she begins, but she trails off.
-And then her expression is breaking all over again, like all the things she should do have started splitting her straight to bone.
+“I should really—” she trails off.
+And then her expression is breaking all over again, like all the things she should do have started splitting her to the bone.
 That hand is still at her chest, pressed over her sternum.
 This close, McKay can see her pressing hard.
 Pressing down.
-Like she’s testing the integrity of the bone there, like she’s wondering, if maybe—
+Like she’s testing the integrity of bone and sternal wire, like she’s wondering if maybe—

 “Hey,” Rodney McKay snaps, a real edge in his voice, because he believes this.
 He does.
 “Science, done with low blood sugar, ends lives.”